 - Phosphate and nitrates are the by-products of fish waste and uneaten foods.
 They can harm your corals as well as other creatures in your tank.

-- You should keep the Ammonia, Nitrate, Nitrite and Phosphate level at zero.
+- You should keep the Ammonia, Nitrate, Nitrite and Phosphate levels at zero.

 - If these parameters exceed 10ppm, they have lethal effects on coral and fish.

 It is recommended for low to medium water flow.
 Above all, if you provide a strong laminar flow to your Acanthophyllia Coral, the skeleton starts to poke through the flesh.
 Because they are fleshy corals.
 Also, a low flow rate helps them to feed easily.
 Therefore, you should place them in a low to moderate flow area.

 You should keep them in low to moderate lighting conditions.
 If you keep them in a high lighting condition, there is a risk of bleaching out.
 Generally, they do not appreciate the high lighting conditions.

 - Low light conditions : between 30-50 PAR (Photosynthetically Active Radiation)

 - The high light conditions : over 150 PAR

 How To Place Acanthophyllia Coral In A Tank

 Here, you should choose an adequate space to grow them in your tank.
 Choose a place at the bottom of your tank.
 If the aquarium does not have enough space, you can place them in a middle level in your tank.
 They are happy to stay on the sand bed.
 Because it helps them to spread.
 Make sure, the place where you choose to place Acanthophyllia Coral has a low to moderate flow rate and lighting conditions.
 There is a probability to cut the fleshy part of the coral from this sharp skeleton.
 The skeleton of Acanthophyllia Coral is very sharp.
 Therefore, you should have great care when you handle them.